Kelly Gould: Career

 In 2009, Gould appeared in the Lifetime channel television series Drop Dead Diva.
 She played the role of Rosie, Emma Ross's friend, in several episodes of the Disney Channel comedy series Jessie in 2012–2013.
-When Gould turned fourteen she decided to stop acting, though she indicated that she might pursue acting after college.
+When Gould turned 14, she decided to take a hiatus from acting to focus on college and indicated that she might resume it after graduating.